Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

     Azure Batch should retry this task for.
 This overrides the job-level task retry count.
 By default, Azure Batch does not retry tasks that fail (i.e. `max_task_retries` is 0).
+  * (optional) `retention_time` sets the timedelta to retain the task directory on the compute node where it ran after the task completes.
+    The format for this property is a timedelta with a string representation of "d.HH:mm:ss".
+For example, "1.12:00:00" would allow the compute node to clean up this task's directory 36 hours after the task completed.
+The default, if unspecified, is effectively infinite - i.e., task data is retained forever on the compute node that ran the task.
   * (optional) `multi_instance` is a property indicating that this task is a multi-instance task.
 This is required if the Docker image is an MPI program.
 Additional information about multi-instance tasks and Batch